 Brandon James Bailey was born on September 19, 1984 in Cheyenne Wyoming.
-Wildlife art has always come naturally to Brandon, as he has been fascinated by both art and the outdoors for as long as he can remember.
-He began taking art classes in junior high and it was there that he sold his first drawing for twenty dollars.
+Wildlife and Western art has always come naturally to Brandon, as he has been fascinated by both art and the outdoors for as long as he can remember.

 When not outdoors, creating artwork, or attending an art show, Brandon can be found at home enjoying time with his wife Priscilla, his dogs Maggie and Sue, his parents Kathy and Yogi, and his brother Cody.
 He credits his family with helping him along in his art career.
 His father has spent countless hours traveling and helping him with shows and basically anything else that has to do with art.